remix-run/remix/docs/api/conventions.md

 </details>

-You can also create layout routes **without adding segments to the URL** by prepending the directory and associated parent route file with double underscores: `__`.
+You can also create layout routes _without adding segments to the URL_ by prepending the directory and associated parent route file with double underscores: `__`.

-For example, all of your marketing pages could share a layout rendered in `app/routes/__marketing.tsx` as the layout, and those routes would go in the `app/routes/__marketing/` directory.
-A route `app/routes/__marketing/product.tsx` would be accessible at the `/product` URL.
+For example, all of your marketing pages could be in `app/routes/__marketing/*` and then share a layout by creating `app/routes/__marketing.tsx`.
+A route `app/routes/__marketing/product.tsx` would be accessible at the `/product` URL because `__marketing` won't add segments to the URL, just UI hierarchy.

 <docs-warning>Be careful, pathless layout routes introduce the possibility of URL conflicts</docs-warning>